Trigonometric K-matrices for finite-dimensional representations of quantum affine algebras

-By \cite[Prop.~12.2.3]{chari-pressley}, every irreducible representation in $\Repfd(\Uqagp)$ is twist-equivalent to a type $\mathbf{1}$ representation.
-In particular, the problem of studying the finite--dimensional representation theory of $\Uqagp$ essentially reduces to studying that of the quantum loop algebra $\UqLg$.
-This is known to be extremely rich.
-First of all, $\Repfd(\UqLg)$ is not semisimple; nevertheless its irreducible representations are classified, namely by $\rank(\g)$--tuples of monic polynomials over $\bsF$, see \cite[Thm.~12.2.6]{chari-pressley}.
-Moreover, although $\Repfd(\UqLg)$ is monoidal, it is not braided in the usual sense (cf.~Section \ref{ss:spectral-R}).
+We denote by $\Oinf\subset\Mod(\Uqag)$ the full subcategory of weight modules with a locally finite $\Uqanp$-action.\footnote{ This category is denoted by $\cC^{\scsop{hi}}$ in \cite[Sec.~3.4.7]{Lus94}.
+See also its generalization introduced in \cite[Sec.~15.1]{ATL24a}. } This is a braided monoidal category (see Section~\ref{ss:R-matrix}).
+Note that modules in $\Oinf$ are not necessarily finitely generated.

+\begin{remark} Recall that, in analogy with \cite[Ch.~9]{Kac90}, a $\Uqag$-module is in category $\cO$ if it is a weight module with finite-dimensional weight spaces, whose weights are contained in the union of finitely many cones.
+Category $\cO$ modules are contained in $\Oinf$. \rmkend \end{remark}

+Let $\Oint\subset\Oinf$ be the full subcategory of {\em integrable} modules, \ie those equipped with a locally nilpotent action of the elements $\Eg{i}, \Fg{i}$ ($i\in\aIS$).
+This is a semisimple braided monoidal category, whose nontrivial irreducible modules are infinite-dimensional and classified by nonzero dominant weights, see \cite[Thm.~6.2.2, Cor.~6.2.3]{Lus94}.\\

+Let $\ModfdUqLg$ denote the category of finite-dimensional (type {\bf 1}) weight modules over $\Uqagp$.
+Any module in $\ModfdUqLg$ admits a weight decomposition over the quotient lattice $\aPd$, since the central element $\Kg{c}$ forcibly acts as $1$.
+In particular, $\ModfdUqLg$ is the category of finite-dimensional (type {\bf 1}) weight modules over $\UqLg$.
+This category is not semisimple and its irreducible representations are classified by $\rank(\g)$-tuples of monic polynomials, see, \eg \cite[Thm.~12.2.6]{CP95}.
+Moreover, $\ModfdUqLg$ is monoidal, but it is not braided.